-Introduces the religion of Islam from its inception and development to Islam as it is practiced worldwide today.
+Islam from its inception and development to Islam as it is practiced today.
 Students interact with members of the Islamic community in Minnesota in an attempt to understand Islam from the personal experiences of Muslims.
 Contemporary issues and controversies are examined through the lens of the Muslim experience throughout history.

 Prerequisites: GES 130 (may be taken concurrently) or GES 244 (may be taken concurrently).
 Offered: Spring.
 Special Notes: Carries cross-credit in history.

 REL 225L • New Religious Movements 3 Credits.